Tensorization of neural networks for improved privacy and interpretability: Description of the algorithm

 for $k \in \{2, \ldots, n-1\}$.

 \begin{remark} Choosing $U_k$ as an orthogonal random matrix aims to construct the sketches $T_k$ as Johnson-Lindenstrauss embeddings.
-The orthogonal projections $P^\intercal_{a:b}$ are deterministic matrices that restrict the action of $f$ to the subspace defined by $\bfx_{a:b}$.
-The isometry $U_k$ introduces randomness while preserving distances.
+Specifically, instead of applying the whole $U_k$, one can retain only a subset of its columns, yielding a projection to a lower-dimensional space, which helps reduce the computational cost of subsequent steps---such as the SVD in \textsc{Trimming}.
+Furthermore, since the orthogonal projections $P^\top_{a:b}$ are deterministic matrices that restrict the action of $f$ to the subspace defined by $\bfx_{a:b}$, the isometry $U_k$ introduces randomness while approximately preserving pairwise distances.
 No additional isometry is introduced in the left sketches $S_k$, as they are solely intended to reduce the number of equations, and introducing an isometry would be irrelevant for solving them. \end{remark}